About Governor Inslee’s Poverty Reduction Work Group

 The Importance of the Steering Committee

-Recognizing that people experiencing poverty are the foremost experts in their lives, PRWG prioritized elevating the leadership and expertise of those most affected by poverty in the development of strategies and recommendations for the 10-year strategic plan.
+Recognizing that people experiencing poverty are the foremost experts in their lives, PRWG prioritized elevating the leadership and expertise of those most affected by poverty in the development of strategies and recommendations for the 10-year Plan to Dismantle Poverty in Washington.
 Toward that end, the group unanimously decided to create a steering committee whose role was to set priorities for the plan and provide honest and critical feedback throughout the process.

 The 22-member Steering Committee was convened by PRWG member Statewide Poverty Action Network.
 Membership includes people from urban, suburban, rural, and tribal areas in Washington state, and has diverse representation from communities most affected by poverty, including: Indigenous, Black and Brown people, people with disabilities, LGBTQ, immigrants and refugees, and single parents.
 The steering committee held monthly, full-day meetings to determine priorities, and elected two co-chairs to represent them in the full PRWG meetings.
 The Steering Committee provided the knowledge and expertise PRWG needed to develop a strategic plan that, if implemented, would actually work.
 They are also the heart and soul of the effort – grounding the larger group in what it means to experience poverty in Washington state, and why listening to people most affected by it is essential for us to succeed in reducing it.

 Thank you for reading about the work group.
 Learn more about the Poverty Reduction process.